The fallibility of equipartition magnetic field strengths from synchrotron emission using synthetically observed galaxies: Equipartition magnetic field strength measurement

 where $I_{\lambda}$ is the intensity measured at the given wavelength, $i$ is the inclination angle of the galaxy, $E_{\rm p}$ is the rest energy of the proton, $E_{\rm e}$ is the rest energy of the electron, $L$ is the approximate vertical thickness of the emitting galaxy disk, and $K_0$ is the ratio of proton to electron number densities at an energy $E_0$ (see \autoref{eq:K0}).
 We note that the power-law index $p$ is related to the synchrotron spectral index by $\alpha = (p-1)/2$.
+We hereafter refer to this assumption of equipartition used frequently in the literature as ``BK05 equipartition".

-We modify this equation to reflect equipartition between only the CR protons and the magnetic field and to reflect the energy bounds of the integral with $E_{\text{min}}$ and $E_{\text{max}}$ (see \autoref{eq:gamma}).
-We do this by combining the modified equation we derived for CR electron density (\autoref{eq:nCRdensity_eq_p}) with the synchrotron intensity formula found in equation A15 of BK05, which is largely identical to earlier synchrotron formulae found in works such as \citet{Pacholczyk1970}.
+We modify this equation to reflect equipartition between only the CR protons and the magnetic field, and to reflect the energy bound of the integral with $E_{\text{min}}$ that we use as a suppression term to model deviations from the BK05 full power-law description of CR electrons (see \autoref{subsec:gamma}).
+We do this by combining the modified equation we derived for CR electron number density (\autoref{eq:nCRdensity_eq_p}) with the synchrotron intensity formula found in equation A15 of BK05, which is largely identical to earlier synchrotron formulae found in works such as \citet{Pacholczyk1970}.
 This formula relates the intensity at a particular frequency to the number density of CR electrons, the magnetic field strength perpendicular to the line of sight, the frequency of observation, and the power-law index.
 Combining the formula with our CR electron density equation results in the following equation for the equipartition magnetic field strength:

 To continue our measurement of magnetic field strength maps using \autoref{eq:Beck_p}, we must set the values of the following constants.
 We set $\lambda$ = 6.2 cm, the wavelength corresponding to our synthetic intensity observation.
 We set inclination $i$ = 0 since in our analysis we view and measure the galaxy face-on.
 Note that small inclinations have a negligible impact on the overall synthetic intensity maps \citep{tomography2024}.
 We assume a $K_0$ of 100, motivated by the ratios of CR protons and electrons estimated for supernovae remnant shock fronts as well as by observed Galactic CR data \citep{Bell1978_2}.
 This number has been assumed in other works including but not limited to \citet{Bell2004, Beck2005RevisedObservations, BasuRoy2013, BeckReview2015, Beck2015}.
 We assume a full-thickness of the disk contributing to the intensity of $L$ = 1 kpc based on the thickness of the gas, stellar component, and magnetic field of this simulated galaxy \citep{Martin-Alvarez2020, tomography2024}.
 This value also matches the assumed thickness for similar spiral galaxies such as IC~342 \citep{Beck2015}.